 In addition to its unusually high minarets, the mosque’s distinctive domes are also a contrast to the needle-like minarets, and as any visitor can attest to, the interior of the mosque is an ideal match to the impressive exterior.
 The mosque is also home to a huge solid marble pulpit which interestingly enough is the largest in the country, and the light reflects from cut crystal, gilt covered surfaces.
 The site is also famed for its more than 136 stained glass windows in the domes.

 The courtyard is also impressive because it is actually larger than the mosque itself, and its massive central fountain, along with its 47 arched doorways give the setting a regal and palatial look.

 Most travelers who visit the Cairo Citadel (Saladin Citadel) will also tour the Mosque of Muhammad Ali.
 One of the great things about this particular site is the fact that there are several attractions.
 These include a military museum; Joseph’s Well, several other mosques, and even a very interesting carriage museum.

 The site is clearly a combination of military and government history, but is also considered a religious site too.
 Because the site is also a Muslim religious site, all visitors must give proper attention to the way they dress and behavior while visiting the grounds.
 Tour guides are always available, and this may be the best way to get a comprehensive view of the site whether you have a lot of time or only a few short hours to dedicate to the area.

-The Mosque of Muhammad Ali and the Cairo Citadel are conveniently located in Islamic Cairo nearby other popular Cairo attractions as well.
+The Mosque of Muhammad Ali and the Cairo Citadel are conveniently located in Islamic Cairo nearby other popular Cairo tourist attractions as well.
 The Citadel complex which is open daily from 08h00 to 17h00 is easily reached by taxi.
-Most hotels and resort also offer a shuttle service to the complex, and those that don’t will more often than not be happy to make the necessary arrangements for you.
+Most hotels and resorts also offer a shuttle service to the complex, and those that don’t will more often than not be happy to make the necessary arrangements for you.